Displayr/rhtmlPalmTrees/README.md

 1. type `npm install` ENTER
     1. `npm install` is noisy and will print several warnings about `UNMET` and `DEPRECATED`.
 Ignore these and only make note of errors.
 If it fails, try running it again.
 1. type `gulp serve` ENTER
     1. If `gulp serve` does not work try `./node_modules/.bin/gulp serve`.
 To correct this and to make your nodejs life easier you should add `./node_modules/.bin` to your PATH.
 Consult the Internet for instructions on how to do so on your OS of choice.
+    1. Auto-reload will be enabled with `gulp serve`, meaning that any changes saved to the specific files in folders `scripts`, `internal_www` and `styles` inside the `theSrc` folder will trigger an automatic browser reload.
+1. If you do not wish to have auto-reload enabled, run `gulp serve_s` instead.

 If this worked, then the `gulp serve` command opened your browser and you are looking at `http://localhost:9000`.
 You should see a page listing a bunch of links to examples.
 These examples are defined in the [internal www content directory](theSrc/internal_www/content).

-Note that the browser auto-reloading feature has been disabled by default.

 ## Prerequisite Installation Help